Dynatrace/DCRUM-Splunk-Application/README.md

 ## License

-Licensed under the MIT License.
+Licensed under the BSD License.
 See the [LICENSE](https://github.com/Dynatrace/Dynatrace-Splunk/blob/master/LICENSE) file for details.